-I, , have read, understand and agree to abide

-by all policies in the UW-Green Bay Master of Athletic Training Program's Policy and
+l, , have read, understand and agree to abide by all policies in the UW-Green Bay Master of Athle tic Training Program's Policy and Procedure Manual.

-Procedure Manual.
 I am aware of the repercussions that accompany any violations.

-ATS Signature
+ATS Signature - Date